 Athletic trainers can work in a variety of settings.

 While your mental picture of an athletic trainer may have involved an athletic complex, there are other opportunities outside of traditional sports.
 Concordia’s students have been placed in a variety of settings.
-More and more businesses see the need for athletic trainers in the workplace as well.

 Why should students come to Concordia for their MSAT?